waynodiablo/Oystercard/pills/returning_your_makers_laptop.md

 Press and hold the ON button and ALT at the same time.

-Choose "Install OSX Yosemite"  and wait for the OS X Installation box to appear.
+Choose "Install Mac OS"  and wait for the OS Installation box to appear.

 Choose "Continue"
 Choose "Continue" again and "Agree"